w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

     Ragdoll Effects: Disabled to decrease CPU load.
     Shadow and Lighting Effects: Minimized to enhance FPS.

-You can view the detailed configuration here.
+You can view the detailed configuration videoconfig.txt .

-Autoexec Configuration (autoexec.cfg)
+# Autoexec Configuration (autoexec.cfg)

 The autoexec.cfg file allows you to pre-load specific commands that enhance performance and behavior in-game.
 It includes: